jramoyo/simple-cab/README.md

 A dockerised version of the MySQL database is included (http://localhost:3307).

-To start the database, run (be patient):
+To start the database, run (please be patient):

 ```sh
 ./bin/database.sh